-The Court agreed with the medical The medical center's policy went on to center it is not a nursing responsibility to say that the physician and the anesthesia obtain informed consent for anesthesia. provider were to obtain consent from the That was the legal responsibility of the patient after they had advised the patient as CRNA who was an independent contractor as to the type of anesthesia that was to be provide the information necessary for in- but not the left.
-The left leg had to be amused.
-Nor had the anesthesia provider, a formed consent but to verify that the pa- putated below the knee a week later. certified registered nurse anesthetist tient has been given the necessary informa-(CRNA) even met with the patient or given tion by the provider to make a truly in- approved a jury verdict which found no formed decision to consent to surgery or negligence by the hospital.
-The nurse, a The CRNA reportedly had trouble responsibility was completely absent in by advocating for her patient.
+The Court agreed with the medical The medical center's policy went on to center it is not a nursing responsibility to say that the physician and the anesthesia obtain informed consent for anesthesia. provider were to obtain consent from the That was the legal responsibility of the patient after they had advised the patient as CRNA who was an independent contractor to the risks, drawbacks, complications and and not an employee of the medical center.